filamentphp/filament/README.md

 ## Create a fieldset

-> This feature will eventually allow you to create a fieldset in your own app for `Globals` or `Resources`.
+> This feature will eventually allow you to create a fieldset (either core schema fields, or schemaless meta-fields) in your own app for `Users`, `Globals` and `Resources`.
 More documentation to come as these features are added to the core package.

 ```bash
 php artisan filament:fieldset {name} {--package}